 Bitcoin is a hot topic these days, and its value is rising higher and higher.
 Cryptocurrency is one of the hottest emerging markets in our economy.
 There is no better time than now to get in on the action.
 Bitcoin is not the only blockchain based digital currency out there, though.
 There are hundreds of “Altcoins” competing for market share.
 Most of them are destined to fizzle and die out, but a smart and savvy investor can make some serious cash by investing in the right Altcoins while they are young and cheap.
 Some of these Altcoins, like Etherium or Litecoin are climbing in value quickly, up from mere cents per coin when they first were introduced.
 Bitcoin was the first, though, and is still the most valuable by far at over $2,500 per Bitcoin.

 Investing in crytptocurrency is only one side of the coin.
-Since these currencies are all digital an anonymous, it can be easy for a thief to go into your wallet online and steal from you.
+Since these currencies are all digital an anonymous, all it takes is being careless with your keys for a thief to go into your wallet online and steal from you.
 You need to keep your digital keys absolutely safe because just like cash, cyptocurrency is all about who possesses that digital key.
 It is not connected to your name or bank account, so there is no assurance that you will ever be able to retrieve stolen coins.
 This is where hardware wallets come in.
 These small, handheld devices store you Bitcoin or other cryptocurrencies so that you do not have to worry about how to keep them safe.
 They come with a hard wired encryption key and they can be safely stored in a lock box, safe, or even on your keychain if you are comfortable carrying them around.
 They are not connected to the internet, so they are safe from online hacks.
 To send or store crypto coins you just plug them in to your computer, much like an SD card or external hard drive.

 There are not many hardware wallets on the market right now.
 In this article we will go over the top five that are available today.
 This is still a very new product category, so check back to see new wallets as they are released and improved.
 If you do not see one you want to use in this list, click here to browse more.